fbrowther/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge

-For this project,  it was required to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Flask.
+As a part of this project, a web application was required to be build that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Flask.

 ## Part1: Web Scraping